Cindyzzz616/Mora/README.md

 ## 1. About the Project

-This project was initially created for the UofTHacks 12 Hackathon and was the winner of Best University of Toronto Hack.
+This project was initially created as YouLingo for the UofTHacks 12 Hackathon and was the winner of Best University of Toronto Hack.

 The team's take on this year's theme, Perspective, is an application that takes a different look at media consumption beyond a form of entertainment, and challenges pre-conceived ideas about language learning - that it has to be confined to textbooks and classrooms.
-The result of this is YouLingo, a web application designed to help users learn new languages by making YouTube videos into custom language lessons.
+The result of this is Mora, a web application designed to help users learn new languages by making YouTube videos into custom language lessons.
 Users can explore various videos, add their own video URLs, and manage their favorite videos.

 ### From Hackathon Idea to Research-Driven Innovation

-Since then, YouLingo has grown into a research-backed language learning project grounded in both theory and practice.
+Since then, Mora has grown into a research-backed language learning project grounded in both theory and practice.
 In the summer of 2025, its conceptual foundation was developed through two parallel research programs that explored how to evaluate and modify the difficulty of videos for language learners—specifically focusing on what affects intelligibility, comprehensibility, and vocabulary retention.

 ### Dual Research Streams

 One research stream was funded by the University of Toronto Excellence Award ($7500) and supervised by Professor Lyn Tieu in the Department of French.
 This project focused on lexical-syntactic variables, including lexical coverage, vocabulary size, and pause structure.

 The second was part of the Research Opportunity Program at UTM, conducted under Professor Jessamyn Schertz in the Sounds of UTM Lab.
 Here, the focus shifted to acoustic-phonological variables such as speech rate, phonemic overlap, and phonological neighborhood density.
-Together, these studies built a rigorous theoretical model of video difficulty that directly informs YouLingo’s next phase.
+Together, these studies built a rigorous theoretical model of video difficulty that directly informs Mora’s next phase.

 ### A Shift Toward User-Generated Short-Form Content

-Drawing from insights about learner engagement and current digital trends, YouLingo has pivoted toward a novel and, to our knowledge, unprecedented design in the language learning space: leveraging user-generated short-form videos, similar to those seen on platforms like TikTok or Instagram Reels.
+Drawing from insights about learner engagement and current digital trends, Mora has pivoted toward a novel and, to our knowledge, unprecedented design in the language learning space: leveraging user-generated short-form videos, similar to those seen on platforms like TikTok or Instagram Reels.
 While many apps use pre-recorded content or scripted dialogues, no existing language learning app currently centers its experience around short-form videos created by users themselves.
 This approach harnesses the widespread popularity, accessibility, and entertainment value of short-form content, while embedding it directly into a pedagogical framework.

 In this model, users would record short videos in their native language—sharing personal stories, cultural insights, or everyday moments—and watch videos in their target language created by speakers of that language.
 This creates a mutual language exchange environment, where learners are not only passive recipients of curated input but active participants in a multilingual community.
 The design also encourages interaction through comment threads, enabling users to ask questions, clarify meaning, and build connections across linguistic boundaries.
 Altogether, the platform merges authentic input, peer-to-peer learning, and community-driven content—a combination that promises both pedagogical depth and high user engagement.

 ### Current Development with Roi Digital

-YouLingo is now moving from theory to practice.
+Mora is now moving from theory to practice.
 An MVP (Minimum Viable Product) is currently in development in partnership with [Roi Digital](https://roidigital.ca/), a Quebec-based software development company.
 The MVP will incorporate research insights on difficulty modeling and serve as a testing ground for new features and potential follow-up studies.

 ### Public Showcase

-YouLingo’s summer research and MVP will be publicly showcased at the [Experiential Education Fair at the University of Toronto Mississauga](https://www.utm.utoronto.ca/experience/events/experiential-education-fair) on September 25, 2025, marking its first major milestone on the path from hackathon prototype to real-world application.
+Mora’s summer research and MVP will be publicly showcased at the [Experiential Education Fair at the University of Toronto Mississauga](https://www.utm.utoronto.ca/experience/events/experiential-education-fair) on September 25, 2025, marking its first major milestone on the path from hackathon prototype to real-world application.

 ### Looking Ahead: New Research and Engagement Tools

-Next steps include a follow-up study to further validate the difficulty model within the context of the app and to begin tackling YouLingo’s second core research question:
+Next steps include a follow-up study to further validate the difficulty model within the context of the app and to begin tackling Mora’s second core research question:
 “How do we facilitate language acquisition based on our materials?”
 This will involve the design of interactive practice and engagement features tailored to the cognitive and motivational needs of learners.